Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Some of the most common colors for this piggy include black, brown, white, agouti, red, and cream.

-I personally love tricolor cavies (black, white, and brown) and albino (white) guinea pigs).
+I personally love tricolor cavies (black, white, and brown) and albino (white abyssinian guinea pig).

 No matter which color or pattern your piggy is, whether it’s black, white, red, or something else entirely, they’re sure to be adorable.

-Abyssinians reach a similar size and weight to other cavies when fully grown.
+Abyssinian guinea pigs reach a similar size and weight to other breeds when fully grown.

-An adult Abyssinian will normally be around 8 to 12 inches in length and weigh between 1 and 3 lbs.
+An adult Abyssinian guinea pig will normally be around 8 to 12 inches in length and weigh between 1 and 3 lbs.

 You’ll have to spend time taming your piggy to help them get used to handling and open up to you more.

-Fortunately, Abyssinian piggies are one of the easiest cavies to train, so you shouldn’t have much difficulty training your pet.
+Fortunately, Abyssinian guinea pigs are one of the easiest cavies to train, so you shouldn’t have much difficulty training your pet cavy.

 Is a Boy or a Girl Abyssinian Nicer?